Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-closest.md

 console.log(closest6); // Div with grand-parent class
 ```

-As you can see it's a very versatile JavaScript method.
+As you can see, it's a very versatile JavaScript method.
 It accepts multiple ways of getting the parent elements we want.

 ### Try Vanilla JS `closest()` in this Codepen